 ensures traffic leaves the same interface it arrived through.
 This is

-accomplished using the pf keyword
+accomplished using the

-reply-to which is added automatically to
+reply-to which is added automatically

-a rule with
+matches a rule with

-reply-to, the firewall remembers the path through which the
+reply-to, the firewall remembers the path through which

 WAN-type interfaces are interfaces which have a gateway set on their Interfaces menu entry configuration, or interfaces which have a dynamic gateway such as DHCP, PPPoE, or assigned OpenVPN, GIF, or GRE interfaces.